FaserF/hassio-addons/ShieldDNS/DOCS.md

 - `dot_port`: Port for DNS-over-TLS (Default: `8853`).
 - `doh_port`: Port for DNS-over-HTTPS (Default: `3443`).
 - `log_level`: Level of detail in the addon logs.
+- `developer_mode`: When enabled (`true`), downloads and compiles the latest source code from GitHub on start.
+- `github_token`: Optional Personal Access Token for GitHub API requests.

 ## 📱 Protocol Setup